cmhoove14/Prawn_fisheries_Public_health/README.md

 # Prawn_fisheries_Public_health
-Code repository for project connecting prawn fisheries model to schisto epidemiological model
+Code repository for project connecting prawn fisheries model to schisto epidemiologic model

-## Prawn_aquaculture
-Contains scripts for the prawn aquaculture model, simulations, and plots

-## Epi_model
-Contains scripts for the schisto epidemiological model, simulations, and plots

-## neg_binom_fit
-Contains data and a small script to estimate parameters of the negative binomial distribution from egg burden data from Senegal

-## functional_response_fit
-Script and data used to fit parameters of Hollings disk equation which models predation of snails by prawns and links the prawn aquaculture model to the schisto epi model

-## Combined model
+## R
-Contains scripts for the combined model which links the aquaculture model to the schisto epi model via the predation function
+Contains scripts for the prawn aquaculture model, the schisto epidemiological model, and the combined model which links the aquaculture model to the schisto epi model via the predation function; model functions and simulation functions

+## Data
+Contains parameter sets for each component of the model and data used for fitting the model

+## Analysis
+Contains R Markdown scripts to reproduce each segment of the analysis (prawn aquaculture, schisto epidemiologic, and sensitivity analysis)